dwinterLA-zz/ground-source/README.md

 > If you want to create a new collection, you'll need to add it to the `collections` list in `_config.yml`.
 You can read more about collections here: <a href="https://jekyllrb.com/docs/collections/">jekyll collections</a>.

-> Data (markdown files) for existing collections can by found at the root (left-hand navigation) menu within Forestry.
+> Data (markdown files) for existing collections can be found at the root (left-hand navigation) menu within Forestry.

 ## Front Matter